CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 ## Timeout
 (Since version 0.10.8)

-A timeout occurs if no event triggered for some time (default 1 second).
+A timeout occurs if no event triggeres for some time (default 1 second, if enabled).

 Especially beginners like to utilize this feature, but **I recommend to not use it at all!**\
-Usually, the timeout is used to do something unrelated to it, like running something periodically.
-So, use threading instead.
+For most cases, threading is the better alternative.

 But I'll let you choose, even if I probably won't like the result.

-To activate the timeout, initialize it and give it a key:
+To activate the timeout, initialize it and set a key:
 ```py
 w = sg.Window(layout).init_timeout(key= "Timeout")